 The 3.3V supply voltage for RDA5807m, MCU and display is stabilized by "low_drop" stabilizer LE33A (manufacturer ST).
 Therefore, there is no problem to power the entire radio, for example, from a 4.5V flat battery.
 AF power-amplifiers are powered directly.
 The manufacturer guarantees their functionality from 4.5 volts but I have tried that they work without problems from 4.0V even when the volume is already falling.
 It could help a little to replace the protective diode D1 with a Schotky type, or to completely remove it (replacing it with a piece of wire).

+All 3.3V circuits are powered through JP3.3V jumpers.
+This makes it possible to disconnect the necessary circuits, for example during programming.
 The IC RDA5807M can not withstand 5V power and if we have only 5V programmer, it could "pass away".
 (I myself destroyed 2 pieces).

 Display